carlosvouking/Pytorch---60-Minute-Blitz-/README.md

 # Pytorch - 60-Minute-Blitz-
-Pytorch basics - step by step from Pytorch.org
+Pytorch basics - step by step from Pytorch.org :: intuitive comparison with Numpy.